o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/rulers-guides.md

 ---
-description: ' Use Rulers and Guides in Amazon Lumberyard''s UI Editor to visually guide the placement of game UI elements on your UI canvas. '
+description: ' Use Rulers and Guides in Open 3D Engine''s UI Editor to visually guide the placement of game UI elements on your UI canvas. '
 title: Rulers and Guides
 ---